 In a New York Times article, Dr. Stone was interviewed:

 “Dr. Neil J. Stone, a preventive cardiologist at the Feinberg School of Medicine at Northwestern University, who praised the thoughtfulness and expertise of the guidance committee, said in an interview, “There’s no such thing as one diet that fits all, but there are principles to form the basis of diets that fit everyone.”

 He added: “The goal is to make good nutrition possible for all.
 The healthier we can keep everybody in this country, the lower our health costs will be.”

 So let’s remove the notion of morality concerning food.
-And for food sake, let’s remove “cheat day” from our food vocabulary.
+And for food's sake, let’s remove “cheat day” from our food vocabulary.

 Food is fuel.
 Food is medicine.
 Not a punishment or a reward.
 Food is life.

-Remember that each one of us are a little different so it’s important to choose what helps your body to function at it’s very best.
-When we learn how to move and optimize our nutrition the healthier we are.
+Remember that each one of us is a little different, so it’s important to choose what helps your body to function at its very best.
+When we learn how to move and optimize our nutrition, the healthier we are.